garyszekelyjr/domino/README.md

 - **/keylogger.py**
     This captures all the keystrokes and saves it to a text file.
 It also filters some of the stroke and converts them to strings.
 For example Key.Space just becomes ' '.
 All the inputs to the keylogger.txt are time stamped as well.

+### /FileTransfer
+- **/client.py**
+    The client script for a file transfer protocol.
+Allows a client to connect to a server and to one other peer for file transfer.
+The client specifies whether they are a **Sender** or **Receiver** (two clients connected cannot be of the same type, that is one has to be a **Sender** and the other a **Receiver**).

+- **/server.py**
+    The server script for a file transfer protocol.
+Allows for two clients to connect and transfer files between them.
+Maintains clients being of a different type as well as a middle ground for files before being fully transferred to the client.

 ### /MaliciousConnection
 - **/attacker.py**
     The attacker script for a malicious connection.
 This allows connection to a worm inside of a victims computer that allows for various commands to be executed as defined above.
 It also gives the attacker full access to the victim's file system including file transfer to and from.
 All of this occurs unannouced to the victim.